theo-gk/menu-caching/README.txt

 == Frequently Asked Questions ==

+ = How to activate menu caching? =
+ You don't have to do anything at all.
+As soon as tou install and activate the plugin, menu caching starts working immediately.
+You can visit the plugin's settings under Tools > Menu Caching to disable menu caching for a specific menu, or clear manually the cache.

- = Does it benefit my site if I use a page caching plugin? = Yes.
+ = Does it benefit my site if I use a page caching plugin? = Yes, it does.
+Pages in some circumstances are not sarved from cache, or a cached version is not available.
+In these scenarios menu caching greatly reduces page load time.
+For more info see the respective section in the description.

- = How can I clean the menus' cache? =
+ = Can I clean the menus' cache manually? =
-Yes.
+Yes, there is a button on the plugin's settings under Tools > Menu Caching.
+You probably don't need to, though.
+The cache auto-refreshes frequently, and also gets flushed after you edit a menu.

  = What about menus with links which contain nonces or any really special custom menu items? = Yes.

  = Where are the cached data saved? =
-Yes.
+The cached menus are saved in the database in the 'wp_options' table as transients with a lifetime of 10 hours.

  = Why cache data are refreshing every 10 hours?
-Can I change that? = Yes.
+Can I change that? = Cache gets automatically refreshed as a preventive measure, so that it never gets stale.
+Also, the 10 hours period prevents nonces from expiring, in case some of your menus contain some of them.

+Can't see why you want to change it but sure you can, using the 'dc_wp_menu_caching_lifetime' filter.
+ `
+ add_filter( 'dc_wp_menu_caching_lifetime', function( $original_value ) { return $time_in_seconds; } );
+ `

 == Installation ==